Trezor Model T Review 2026

 How Trezor Actually Protects Your Coins

-PIN Protection - This felt rock solid.
-You enter your PIN on the touchscreen itself, so keyloggers on your computer cannot capture it.
+PIN Protection - The PIN is entered on the touchscreen itself, so keyloggers on a connected computer cannot capture it.
 After 16 wrong attempts, the device wipes itself.
-Between attempts, there is an increasing delay that makes brute-forcing impractical.
+Between attempts, an increasing delay makes brute-forcing impractical.

-Passphrase (The Hidden Wallet Trick) - This became my favorite feature after I understood it.
-You can add an extra word to your seed phrase that creates an entirely separate wallet.
-I set up a decoy wallet with a small amount, and my real holdings live behind the passphrase.
-If someone forces me to hand over my wallet and PIN, they see the decoy.
-The passphrase also completely defeats the physical extraction attacks.
+Passphrase (The Hidden Wallet Trick) - An extra word added to the seed phrase creates an entirely separate wallet.
+A decoy wallet with a small balance can be set up, while real holdings sit behind the passphrase.
+If someone demands access to the wallet and PIN, they see only the decoy.
+The passphrase also completely defeats physical extraction attacks.

-Shamir Backup - I actually went through the process of setting this up.
-Instead of one 24-word seed, you create multiple shares.
-I did a 3-of-5 setup: five shares stored in different locations, and any three can recover my wallet.
-One share stolen or destroyed?
-Does not matter.
-This is genuinely clever and exclusive to Trezor.
+Shamir Backup - Instead of one 24-word seed, multiple shares are created.
+A 3-of-5 setup, for example, generates five share sets stored in different locations, where any three can recover the wallet.
+One share stolen or destroyed has no impact.
+This is exclusive to Trezor - Ledger does not support it.

 About That 2020 Security Incident

-1. They needed physical possession for at least 15 minutes
+- Physical possession for at least 15 minutes was required

-2. They used specialized equipment (about $75 worth)
+- Specialized equipment (about $75 worth) was needed

-4. Using a passphrase makes the extracted seed useless
+- Using a passphrase makes any extracted seed useless

-3. Shamir Backup shares distributed across three physical locations
+- Shamir Backup shares distributed across multiple physical locations

 What Trezor Model T Protects You From: